Skip to content

 Porcelain vs. Soapstone:

 Soapstone is softer and develops a patina over time, requiring regular oiling.
-Porcelain, by contrast, offers a harder, maintenance-free surface, superior hygiene due to its non-porous nature, and an extensive range of colors and design options.
+Porcelain, on the other hand, offers a harder, maintenance-free surface.
+Its non-porous nature makes it more hygienic, and it also comes in a wide range of colors and designs

 Porcelain Countertops: Cost Comparison vs. Other Options